 The Intensive Outpatient Program at the Discovery Institute

-The Discovery Institute offers an intensive outpatient program for people suffering from drug and alcohol addiction.
+If you have been looking for effective IOP programs in NJ, the Discovery Institute offers an intensive outpatient program for people suffering from drug and alcohol addiction.
 The program can be a step down after residential treatment, and can also be a place to start for people that have life and family commitments that don’t allow them to take the time for residential treatment.

 This is a good program for clients who have a solid support system at home that can aid in their recovery, or for clients who are unable to commit to inpatient, full-time treatment due to family, work, or school obligations.
 IOP also benefits clients who need additional support and treatment after completing an inpatient rehab program.

-Through a comprehensive medical exam, our doctors identify physical conditions that require treatment alongside addiction treatment, and diagnose any co-occurring mood disorders, commonly referred to as a “dual diagnosis.”
+Through a comprehensive medical exam, our doctors identify physical conditions that require treatment alongside addiction treatment, and diagnose any co-occurring mood disorders, commonly referred to as a “dual diagnosis”.
 It is important to identify and treat these issues to give our patients the best possible chance at recovery.

 The Discovery Institute for Addictive Disorders, Inc. has a comprehensive outpatient program which includes both the Intensive Outpatient Program (IOP) and the standard/traditional Outpatient Program (OP.)
 The Intensive Outpatient Program provides nine hours of services per week while the Outpatient Program typically meets for one to two hours per week.

-During programming, clients will experience psycho-educational lectures about the disease of addiction as well as groups with a strong emphasis on relapse prevention.
+Every individual who is suffering from addiction has a unique story and will require a specific and individualized approach to treatment.
+The journey through treatment should reflect this fact.
 All IOP services, like every program at Discovery, are tailored to meet the individual needs of each client.
 Clients range from those mandated to treatment through drug court and probation, to individuals who enter the outpatient program voluntarily.

-Discovery Institute also provides services for individuals who are mandated to treatment due to DUI convictions.
+Our treatment center also provides services for individuals who are mandated to treatment due to DUI convictions.
 Our clinicians work closely with the Intoxicated Drivers Resource Center (IDRC).

 At Discovery, we work to make aftercare arrangements for all of our patients, in an effort to maintain continuity of care.
-Intensive outpatient and outpatient clients are held accountable and supported by clinical staff during treatment to ensure a smooth transition back into the community and normal, everyday life.
+Outpatient and intensive outpatient clients are held accountable and supported by clinical staff during treatment to ensure a smooth transition back into the community and normal, everyday life.